Revolution (R3hab and Nervo and Ummet Ozcan song)

-"Revolution" is a song by Dutch/Moroccan DJ and producer R3HAB, Australian twin sisters NERVO and Dutch/Turkish dance musician Ummet Ozcan.
+"Revolution" is a song by Dutch DJ and record producer R3hab, Australian twin sisters Nervo and Dutch dance musician Ummet Ozcan.
 It was released through Spinnin' Records.
-It peaked at number 37 in the UK Singles Chart.
+It peaked at number 37 on the UK Singles Chart.

 Music video

 A music video to accompany the release of "Revolution" was published to YouTube on 17 December 2013.
-It was directed by Jaakko Manninen and Hannu Aukia, produced by Sophie McNeil, and plays at a total length of four minutes.
+It was directed by Jaakko Manninen and Hannu Aukia, and produced by Sophie McNeil.
 As of June 2021, it has over 44 million views.